Preferred Carey Digital Theater Show

 We the People takes a look at our Founding Fathers and the Bill of Rights.

 Wonders of the Arctic, narrated by Victor Garber, examines the geology and climate of what is perceived to be one of the harshest environments on our planet, exploring the tundra with the people that live there, and discovering the vast array of wildlife thriving in the snow and ice.
 “Historically, over half of the Arctic Ocean was covered by ice year round,” explained producer, director, and writer David Lickley.
 “In the past 50 years, that ice cover has been reduced by nearly 70%, and it is predicted that within 15 years there could be a completely ice free Arctic during some months of the year.
 This is a timely film that explores this ice world from both a human, and a natural history perspective, featuring the iconic ice dependent animals like the polar bear and the bowhead whale.”

 Preferred Planetarium Show

 Black Holes: The Other Side of Infinity

 Two Small Pieces of Glass

 This cutting-edge production features high-resolution visualizations of cosmic phenomena, working with data generated by computer simulations, to bring the current science of black holes to the dome screen.
 Audiences will be dazzled with striking, immersive animations of the formation of the early universe, star birth and death, the collision of giant galaxies, and a simulated flight to a super-massive black-hole lurking at the center of our own Milky Way Galaxy.
-The program is narrated by Liam Neeson.

 Oasis in Space transports the audience on a startling and beautiful voyage through our universe, galaxy, and solar system in search of liquid water, a key ingredient for life.
 Best for 3rd Grade through Middle School